 Task: Runners will be responsible with numerous jobs throughout the VRC facility.
 These include the following:

-Phone Bank Request Runners – Take requests for volunteers to appropriate request boards or specific stations or agencies in the VRC
+Phone Bank Request Runners – Take requests for volunteers to specific stations in the VRC.

 Communications Runners – Responds to stations needing to carry requests, questions, supplies or information to the proper station or VRC Administrative Personnel etc.

-Administrative Runners – Handles all required administrative task such as coping forms, delivering refreshments, collecting forms or requests, updating boards (signs, message boards etc)
+Administrative Runners – Handles all required administrative task such as copying forms, delivering refreshments, collecting forms or requests, updating boards (signs, message boards, etc)

 Security Personnel